 |Super Elite 100K||100,000||95||$ 20,000|

-You can check your Altitude Qualifying Dollar (AQD) tracker at any time on your Dashboard at altitude.aircanada.com as of January 1, 2016.
+You can check your Altitude Qualifying Dollar (AQD) tracker at any time on your Dashboard at altitude.aircanada.com.

 For non-Canadian residents, the Altitude Qualifying Dollars (AQD) will be 50% lower than the published amounts found in the chart above.
 Proof of address may be requested in order to apply non-Canadian resident AQD requirements.
-For eligible members, the AQD tracker at altitude.aircanada.com will be updated to reflect these new lowered requirements by March 1, 2016.
+For eligible members, the AQD tracker at altitude.aircanada.com will be updated to reflect these new lowered requirements.

 EARNING ALTITUDE QUALIFYING DOLLARS